-Mould developing on the soil means two things - too little light & over-watering.
-Despite the harmlessness of the mould, it'll prove unsightly to most gardeners and is therefore removed once known.
-To remove, replace the top two inches of the soil for a fresh batch of houseplant compost.
+Mould developing on the soil means two things - too little light and periods of overly moist soil.
+Despite the harmlessness of the mould, it'll prove unsightly to most gardeners and is often removed.
+For eradication, replace the top two inches of the soil for a fresh batch of 'Houseplant' compost, preferably coconut-coir based soil.
 Either increase the amount of light received (no direct sunlight for the first few weeks to prevent environmental shock) or decrease the frequency of waters slightly.
 If the mould is accompanied by yellowing lower leaves, you may also have a case of root rot.

 Small black spots that develop along the stems are just harmless bacterial colonies and is nothing to worry about.